Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Abstract

 \section{Abstract}

-Automatically generated emotion arcs---that capture how an individual or a population feels over time---are widely used in industry and research.
-However, there is little work on evaluating the generated arcs \SM{in English (where the emotion resources are available) and no work on generating or evaluating emotion arcs for low-resource languages.
-Work on generating emotion arcs in low-resource languages such as those indigenous to Africa, South America, North America, and Australia is stymied by the lack of emotion-labeled resources and large language models for those languages.
-Work on evaluating emotion arcs (for any language) is scarce because of the} difficulty of establishing the true (gold) emotion arc.
+Emotion arcs capture how an individual (or a population) feels over time.
+They are widely used in industry and research; however, there is little work on evaluating the automatically generated arcs.
+This is because of the difficulty of establishing the true (gold) emotion arc.
 Our work, for the first time, systematically and quantitatively evaluates automatically generated emotion arcs.
-We also compare two common ways of generating emotion arcs: Machine-Learning (ML) models and Lexicon-Only (LexO) methods. \SM{By running experiments on 42} diverse datasets \SM{in 9 languages}, we show that despite being markedly poor at instance level \SM{emotion classification}, LexO methods are highly accurate at generating emotion arcs \SM{when} aggregating information from hundreds of instances. \SM{(Predicted arcs have correlations ranging from 0.94 to 0.99 with the gold arcs for various emotions.)
-We also show that for languages with no emotion lexicons, automatic translations of English emotion lexicons can be used to generate high-quality emotion arcs---correlations above 0.9 with the gold emotion arcs in all of the six indigenous African languages explored.
-This opens up avenues for work on emotions in numerous languages from around the world; crucial not only for commerce, public policy, and health research in service of speakers of those languages, but also to draw meaningful conclusions in emotion-pertinent research using information from around the world (thereby avoiding a western-centric bias in research). }
+We also compare two common ways of generating emotion arcs: Machine-Learning (ML) models and Lexicon-Only (LexO) methods.
+By running experiments on \DT{18} diverse datasets in 9 languages, we show that despite being markedly poor at instance level emotion classification, LexO methods are highly accurate at generating emotion arcs when aggregating information from hundreds of instances.
+We also show, through experiments on six indigenous African languages, as well as Arabic, and Spanish, that \textit{automatic translations} of English emotion lexicons can be used to generate high-quality emotion arcs in less-resource languages.
+This opens up avenues for work on emotions in languages from around the world; which is crucial for commerce, public policy, and health research in service of speakers often left behind.
+Code and resources: { \url{https://github.com/dteodore/EmotionArcs}}